KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ## Suppressing the display of a dialog

-Sometimes you will be using kdialog in a loop, or other situation where a message may be repeated.
+Sometimes you will be using kdialog in a loop, or another situation where a message may be repeated.
 For example, you might be iterating through a list of files, and you raise an error for each file you cannot open because of permission problems.
 This can produce a really bad user experience because